vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

-To use Retrieval Augmented Generation (RAG), which <Config v="names.product"/> also refers to as "Grounded Generation" -- our groundbreaking way of producing generative summaries on top of your own data -- you can submit a `summarization` that attempts to answer the end-user's question, citing the results as references.
+To use Retrieval Augmented Generation (RAG), which <Config v="names.product"/> also refers to as "Grounded Generation" -- our groundbreaking way of producing generative summaries on top of your own data -- you can submit a `generation` that attempts to answer the end-user's question, citing the results as references.
 For more information, read about [Retrieval Augmented Generation](/docs/learn/grounded-generation/grounded-generation-overview).

-The `summarization` object enables you to tailor the results of the query summarization.
-Growth users can specify the `max_summarized_results` and `response_language`.
+The `generation` object enables you to tailor the results of the query summarization.
+Growth users can specify the `max_summarized_results`, `response_language`, and `enable_factual_consistency_score`.

 ## Factual Consistency Score